kaizhu256/node-utility2/README.md

 - add border around phantomjs screenshot
 - use tee in shRunScreenshot and add word-wrap and max-width of 80 characters
 - merge .build into .tmp/build
-- add shTestExampleJs with screenshot-capture
+- add shTestScriptJs with screenshot-capture
 - move screenshot.* from beta to root directory in gh-pages branch
 - change textFormat's undefined valueDefault handling behavior